ParalaxRus/FileManager/README.md

 Build and test repo with cmake (if need be):
 a) use git to checkout FileManger repo to your local machine
-b) on your local machine within the repo typo
+b) Within the repo on your local mahine type:
 mkdir build
 cd build/
 cmake ..